Kairum/Cloud-Security-Labs/Cloud-Security-Labs-Starter/Azure_Labs/Cloud-Security-Labs/07-Configure-Service-Principal-Authentication-for-Azure-Container-Registry/README.md

 ## Overview

 This lab demonstrates how to configure a **Service Principal** to authenticate with **Azure Container Registry (ACR)** for secure, automated access.
-You'll verify push/pull permissions, work with container images, and run a containerized ASP.NET app—all without exposing credentials in a production pipeline.
+I will verify push/pull permissions, work with container images, and run a containerized ASP.NET app—all without exposing credentials in a production pipeline.

 ---